Click on the initial letter of the legal word or phrase

 Summons: Written command to a person to appear in court.

 Supreme Court: Final court of appeal in Ireland, headed by the Chief Justice.
 Most appeals are on matters of law or procedure.
-The Supreme Court will not normally reverse a finding of fact by a lower court, unless the decision was so perverse that no ordinary person could have come to such a finding on the facts presented.
+The Supreme Court will not normally reverse a finding of fact by a lower court, unless the decision was so perverse that no ordinary person could have come to such a finding on the facts.

 Surety: Person who has pledged himself by deed to ensure that another person fulfils an obligation - such as appearing in court or paying back a loan.